 I'll explain.
-In her final terms as New York City Council Speaker, Christine Quinn set herself up as a slightly-more-progressive clone of Michael Bloomberg.
+In her final terms as New York City Council speaker, Christine Quinn set herself up as a slightly-more-progressive clone of Michael Bloomberg.
 The business community was fine with how things were going?
 Well, so was she.
-Progressives on the council pushed for a comprehensive sick leave bill -- she blocked it and negotiated a watered-down version.
-As the New York Daily News reported at the time, de Blasio (then at low single digits in the polls) trekked to the headquarter of Al Sharpton's National Action Network to oppose Quinn's deal.
+Progressives on the council pushed for a comprehensive sick leave bill—she blocked it and negotiated a watered-down version.
+As the New York Daily News reported at the time, de Blasio (then at low single digits in the polls) trekked to the headquarters of Al Sharpton's National Action Network to oppose Quinn's deal.

 "People aren’t dumb," he said.
 "They’ll figure out that their interests were not her priority.
 Her interests were the interests of the business community and that’s been quite apparent."

 In the first polls of 2013, before the sick leave compromise, Quinn's lead over the Democratic primary field hovered between 18 and 24 points.
 The first poll taken after the compromise, a Marist survey, found her lead shrinking by 7 points, her overall support falling from 37 percent to 26 percent.
 By the summer she was in a dogfight with that one guy who took pictures of his crotch and tweeted them.
 On Election Day, she won a pathetic 15.5 percent of the vote, coming in third place.